What is a clinical trial?

 - They want to contribute to the development of a new treatment for others with a similar disease.

-Am I guaranteed to receive the research medication if I participate in a research study?
+Am I guaranteed to receive the investigational medication if I participate in a research study?

-Some studies guarantee the experimental treatment to every patient, while other studies may use an approach where only some of the patients receive the experimental treatment.
+Some studies guarantee the investigational medication to every patient, while other studies may use an approach where only some of the patients receive the investigational medication.

 What is involved in G1's study for TNBC?

-We are evaluating an investigational medicine for the treatment of patients with metastatic Triple Negative Breast Cancer (TNBC).
-If you have been diagnosed with Stage IV metastatic Triple Negative Breast Cancer, you may be eligible to participate.
+We are evaluating an investigational medication for the treatment of patients with locally recurrent or metastatic Triple Negative Breast Cancer (TNBC).
+If you have been diagnosed with a local recurrence or Stage IV metastatic Triple Negative Breast Cancer, you may be eligible to participate.

 Once enrolled, you will visit your doctor who will run tests to confirm that you are eligible to participate.
 Your doctor and study team should be available to answer questions throughout the process.